Saddle Point Evasion via Curvature-Regularized Gradient Dynamics

 \section{Abstract}

 Nonconvex optimization underlies many modern machine learning and control tasks, where saddle points pose the dominant obstacle to reliable convergence in high-dimensional settings.
-Escaping these saddle points deterministically and at a controllable rate remains an open challenge: gradient descent is blind to curvature, stochastic perturbation methods lack deterministic guarantees, and Newton-type approaches suffer from Hessian singularity.
-We present Curvature-Regularized Gradient Dynamics (CRGD), which augments the objective with a smooth penalty on the most negative Hessian eigenvalue, yielding an augmented cost that serves as an optimization Lyapunov function with user-selectable convergence rates to second-order stationary points.
-Numerical experiments on a nonconvex matrix factorization example confirm that CRGD escapes saddle points across all tested configurations, with escape time that decreases with the eigenvalue gap, in contrast to gradient descent, whose escape time grows inversely with the gap.
+Escaping these saddle points deterministically using continuous-time optimization remains an open challenge: gradient descent is blind to curvature, stochastic perturbation methods lack deterministic guarantees, and Newton-type approaches suffer from Hessian singularity.
+Adopting the perspective of viewing optimization algorithms as dynamical systems, we present Curvature-Regularized Gradient Dynamics (CRGD), which augments the objective with a smooth penalty on the negative Hessian eigenvalues, yielding an augmented cost that serves as an optimization Lyapunov function with user-selectable convergence rates to second-order stationary points.
+Numerical experiments confirm that CRGD converges to second-order stationary points, even in regimes where gradient descent fails.